Yes, You Can Get Insured

 What You Need to Get Insured

-To apply for trucking insurance as a new authority, you'll need:
+To apply for trucking insurance as a new authority, prepare the following documentation:

 Required Documents